Bachelor's Entry - FAQs

 Participants who are located or are interested to work in regional and rural NSW areas are encouraged to apply.

-Participants will undertake a Bachelor of Education (Secondary), which will combine immersive and observational experiences within school environments to ensure you are classroom ready.
+Participants will undertake a Bachelor of Education (Secondary), which will combine immersive and observational experiences within school environments to ensure they are classroom ready.

 Whilst undertaking their studies, participants will be employed as educational paraprofessionals working part-time (up to two days per week) in a school.
-You will also be supported by a school-based mentor.
+Participants will also be supported by a school-based mentor.

-Upon completion of your studies, you will achieve a nationally recognised teaching qualification.
-Provided you meet the NESA accreditation and NSW Department of Education Teacher Approval requirements, you will be offered permanent employment in a NSW public school.
+Upon completion of their studies, participants will achieve a nationally recognised teaching qualification.
+Provided they meet the NESA accreditation and NSW Department of Education Teacher Approval requirements, participants will be offered permanent employment in a NSW public school.

 Application Process